Clarity-Digital-Twin/SeizureTransformer/literature/arxiv_submission/CURRENT_DRAFT/04_methods.md

 ## Scoring Methodologies

-We evaluated identical model predictions using four scoring methodologies, each representing different clinical and research priorities:
+We evaluated identical model predictions using three scoring methodologies, each representing different clinical and research priorities:

 **NEDC TAES (Time-Aligned Event Scoring)** computes partial credit based on temporal overlap between predictions and ground truth [2].
 If a 60-second reference seizure has 45 seconds correctly detected, TAES awards 0.75 true positive credit [2].
 This methodology emphasizes temporal precision, making it the strictest evaluation standard.

 **NEDC OVERLAP** implements Temple's binary any-overlap scoring within the NEDC v6.0.0 framework [6].
 Any temporal overlap between prediction and reference, regardless of duration, counts as a full true positive.
 This represents the commonly reported mode for TUSZ evaluation, matching the dataset's annotation philosophy [6].

-**Native OVERLAP** is our Python implementation of binary any-overlap scoring, developed for computational efficiency and validation.
-We verified perfect parity with NEDC OVERLAP, achieving identical results to four decimal places across all metrics.

 **SzCORE Any-Overlap** extends binary scoring with clinical tolerances: 30-second pre-ictal and 60-second post-ictal windows around each reference event, plus merging of predictions separated by less than 90 seconds [4].
 These modifications, designed for clinical deployment scenarios where early warnings and reduced alarm fatigue are prioritized, substantially reduce reported false alarm rates [4].

+We additionally implemented a native Python any-overlap scorer for validation and confirmed perfect parity with NEDC OVERLAP (identical metrics to four decimal places).
+To avoid redundancy, we report only the three primary scorers.

 All scoring implementations process the same binary prediction masks, ensuring that performance differences stem solely from scoring philosophy rather than model behavior.